-Text (REC) On Screen In general, cameras under \$1,000 do not have the ability to save a setting to push out text (record/battery status) from the camera down to the LCD.
+Text (REC) On Screen

+In general, cameras under \$1,000 do not have the ability to save a setting to push out text (record/battery status) from the camera down to the LCD.
 There is a way to achieve this on less expensive cameras, but it's applied every time the camera is turned on.
-Once memorized it takes about 5 secs. • First, click on the 'Menu' button in the top left corner:
+Once memorized it takes about 5 secs.
+With the new remote (with light on it) this becomes an option.